parkerdavis1/birdsmakesound/blog/life-bird-500/index.md

 On November 4th, 2022, I, Parker Davis, saw my <span class="celebratory-text">500th life bird</span>.

 Well, sort of.
-If you asked an [ABA Recording Rules and Interpretations](https://www.aba.org/aba-area-introduced-species/) purist, they’d tell you I’m somewhere around 496, due to rules about how long it takes feral populations of exotic birds to become established and therefore "countable" (Rosy-faced Lovebirds and Monk Parakeets in Phoenix count, but Yellow-collared Lovebirds and Nanday Parakeets do not, et cetera).
+If you asked an [ABA Recording Rules and Interpretations](https://www.aba.org/aba-area-introduced-species/) purist, they’d tell you I’m somewhere around 496, due to rules about how long it takes feral populations of exotic birds to become established and therefore "countable" (Rosy-faced Lovebirds and Monk Parakeets in Phoenix count, but Yellow-collared Lovebirds and Nanday Parakeets do not, etc).
 These rules are useful for Big Year competitions but don't mean much for my general purpose life list.
-My eBird life list, on the other hand, currently shows 503 species due to temporary ["Domestic type" taxa life list inflation](https://ebird.org/news/2022-taxonomy-update).
+On the other hand, my eBird life list currently shows 503 species due to temporary ["Domestic type" taxa life list inflation](https://ebird.org/news/2022-taxonomy-update).
 There is a surprising amount of gray area when you get down to it.
-According to me though, I just saw my 500th life bird.
+If you ask me though, (and who else would you ask?)
+I just saw my 500th life bird.

 Last Thursday afternoon, [Tommy DeBardeleben](https://www.birderfrommaricopa.com/) posted in the AZ Rare Bird group chat that he found a Kentucky Warbler at the Jewel of the Creek Preserve.
-It had been stormy with downpours and even hail coming and going throughout the day but by afternoon it was clearing.
-The resulting cool temperatures and sky full of dramatic clouds were beckoning us outside.
+It had been stormy with rain and hail coming and going throughout the day but by afternoon it was clearing up.
+The resulting cool temperatures and sky full of dramatic clouds were beckoning me outside.
 A sunset bird chase is rarely successful in my experience but Nell and I had never been to the Jewel of the Creek preserve so we decided, hell, let’s go!

 <section class="custom-width scroll-container" style="height: 200vh; height: 200svh;">
 {% image "images/life-bird-500/jewel-of-the-creek.JPG", "Jewel of the Creek Preserve" %}
 <div class="scroll-container__text-overlay overlay">

 Jewel of the Creek is a well-named section of Cave Creek with spectacular views of huge cottonwoods surrounded by lush Sonoran desert.
-We explored the preserve as the sun set, taking in the views and the smell of wet dirt.
+We explored the preserve as the sun set, taking in the views and the smell of wet dirt and creosote.
 We were treated to the company of some [nice birds](https://ebird.org/checklist/S121816498) and local birders, but the temperatures were dropping quickly and the birds settling in for the night.
 Of course we would have preferred to see the Kentucky Warbler, but as we drove home in the dark we had no regrets.

 </div>
 </section>